-All NMR experiments were performed at 25 °C on a 600 MHz Bruker Avance III spectrometer equipped with a QCI cryoprobe using a 314 μM sample of PCP1 (N/C) covalently modified with a non-hydrolyzable analogue of cysteinelinked phosphopantetheine (see Sect.
+All NMR experiments were performed at $25 \,^{\circ}$ C on a 600 MHz Bruker Avance III spectrometer equipped with a QCI cryoprobe using a $314 \,\mu$ M sample of PCP1 (15 N/ 13 C) covalently modified with a non-hydrolyzable analogue of cysteine-linked phosphopantetheine (see Sect.
 3.2).
-All 1D and 2D experiments were collected with 128 transients using 3072 points during detection.
-All 1D spectra were zero-filled to 4096 points before Fourier transform and subsequently apodized using exponential multiplication with 7 Hz broadening.
+All 1-D and 2-D experiments were collected with 128 transients using 3072 points during detection.
+All 1-D spectra were zero-filled to 4096 points before Fourier transform and subsequently apodized using exponential multiplication with 7 Hz broadening to reduce truncation artifacts from buffer signals.
 In all experiments, water suppression was performed with a 3-9-19 WATERGATE element (Piotto et al., 1992) (see Fig. 3).
-Further details of water suppression and pulse/delay parameters can

-210 be found in Sect.
+Further details of water suppression and pulse/delay parameters can be found in Sect.
 4.1.
-All 1D spectra were processed in TopSpin 4.0.7 (Bruker BioSpin, 2019).
+All 1-D spectra were processed in TopSpin 4.0.7 (Bruker BioSpin, 2019).

-Implementation of the XJ1XJ2Xd,J3 combined filter into the 2D H-H TOCSY was done by incorporating our scheme into a WATERGATE sequence in a 2D homonuclear X-filtered TOCSY pulse sequence (modifying the Bruker code dipsi2gpphwgxf) (Breeze, 2000; Iwahara et al., 2001; Ogura et al., 1996; Zwahlen et al., 1997).
-The modified pulse program is available upon request from the corresponding author.
-This pulse sequence includes t1-encoding, a TOCSY mixing time using a DIPSI-2 sequence (Rucker and Shaka, 1989), followed by a sequential, double-tuned X-filter and t2-encoding.
-A second version was coded to incorporate the Xd block using an optimized τ of 431 μs.
-Both 2D TOCSY spectra were collected with 1536 t1 and 128 t2 complex points using a spectral width of 16.0192 ppm in the detected dimension and 10.012 ppm in the indirect dimension.
-Quadrature detection in the indirect TOCSY dimension was achieved using States-

-- 220 TPPI (Marion et al., 1989).
-The field strength of the DIPSI-2 TOCSY mixing sequence was 10.008 Hz and the mixing time was set to 40 ms. Both 2D spectra were processed by zero-filling to 4096 points in the detected dimension and 1024 points in the indirect dimension.
-Before Fourier transform, spectra were apodized with a cosine-squared bell window function.
-The detected dimension was solvent corrected using polynomial subtraction and extracted over the region from 9.0 to 6.5 ppm for focus on aromatic signals.
-All data were processed in NMRpipe (Delaglio et al., 1995) and referenced in both proton - 225 dimensions using the frequency of DSS.
+Implementation of the X{J1}X{J2}X{d,J3} combined filter into the 2-D 1H-1H TOCSY was done by incorporating our scheme into the WATERGATE sequence in a 2-D homonuclear X-filtered TOCSY pulse sequence (modifying the Bruker code dipsi2gpphwgxf) (Breeze, 2000; Iwahara et al., 2001; Ogura et al., 1996; Zwahlen et al., 1997).
+This pulse sequence includes t1 encoding, a TOCSY mixing time using a Decoupling in the Presence of Scalar Interactions 2 (DIPSI-2) sequence (Rucker and Shaka, 1989), followed by a sequential, double-tuned X filter and t2 encoding.
+A second version was coded to incorporate the X_d block using an optimized τ of 431 μs.
+Both 2-D TOCSY spectra were collected with 1536 t1 and 128 t2 complex points using a spectral width of 16.0192 ppm in the detected dimension and 10.012 ppm in the indirect dimension.
+Quadrature detection in the indirect TOCSY dimension was achieved using the States method with time-proportional phase incrementation (States-TPPI) (Marion et al., 1989).
+The field strength of the DIPSI-2 TOCSY mixing sequence was 10.008 kHz and the mixing time was set to 40 ms. Both 2-D spectra were processed by zero-filling to 4096 points in the detected dimension and 1024 points in the indirect dimension.
+Before Fourier transform, spectra were apodized with a cosinesquared bell window function.
+The detected dimension was solvent-corrected using polynomial subtraction and extracted over the region from 9.0 to 6.5 ppm for focus on aromatic signals.
+All data were processed in NMRPipe (Delaglio et al., 1995) and referenced in both proton dimensions using the frequency of DSS.

-4 Results and Discussion
+4 Results and discussion

-4.1 description of pulse sequence elements
+4.1 Description of pulse sequence elements